7 Easy Ways to Combat Stress

 • Go for a walk or bike ride

-• take a virtual exercise class
+• Take a virtual exercise class

-• do what YOU enjoy
+• Do something YOU enjoy

 Whether it's paddle boarding, hiking, kickboxing, or gardening, find a movement that you enjoy doing.
 You will most likely do it for a longer period of time.
-Plus you will get a mental boost from the happiness and positive energy you experienced during physical activity that can last several days.
+Plus, you will get a mental boost from the happiness and positive energy you experienced during physical activity that can last several days.

 2. Take advice of Michael Pollan: Eat Food, not too much, mostly plants